zbabac/VCT/README.txt

 v1.8.0.5	- added option to remove embedded subtitle from source, since there were problems noticed with some files (e.g. subtitle stream positioned before audio stream)
+		- added "Remove Output Path" button; before, it was neccessary to close the app to change output path
 		- fixed null reference errors that caused file info not to display some audio or video info

 IMPORTANT NOTE about FPS options: if input video file is loaded via "Input File" button, then exact FPS is loaded from file.
 In that case, either "Slow Motion" or "Set FPS" can make sense, not both.
 But, if you first set options, and then load bunch of files via "Multiple Input Files", then you must know files FPS and how much to slow down.
 In that case, both check boxes can be used, but, BE CAREFUL, or the result may not be satisfactory!
 If you load audio file (mp3, aac, etc.), those 2 check boxes are ignored, but they can be set as preparations for the next bunch of files loaded via "Multiple Input Files".
 In any case, if using "Multiple Input Files" option to load bunch of files to be encoded with same options, you MUST SET ALL OPTIONS FIRST, THEN CLICK TO LOAD FILES.

 NOTE FOR LINUX: Please go to the bottom of this readme to see how to install.
 Source code for Linux is the same, but check file Form1.cs and commented lines marked with "Linux".

 VCT is frontend for ffmpeg tool which I believe, is the greatest tool for video/audio files manipulation It is command line tool, so it may be inconvenient for those users that can only work with some kind of GUI.